laijasmine/markdown-cv/index.md

 __Aggregate Genius__ | Vancouver, BC

 _Analytics Engineer_
-- Managed a portfolio of 3 concurrent projects to ensure on time delivery of features
+- Managed a portfolio of 3 projects and ensured on time delivery of features
 - Designed the migration of a complex application to use new API based backend over a 6 month timeline
 - Troubleshoot client questions over 25 active R Shiny applications developed by team